-After Carnage attacked his wife and Spider-Man fended him off in all the conflict Pat's wife started to go into labor and a little boy was born named Edward Mulligan, Patrick left them, realizing what a danger he would be to them if he stayed.
-Venom, now realizing that Toxin's host is a cop and more powerful than himself and Carnage he will likely become a good guy.
-Venom allied himself with his son Carnage for the first time to kill Toxin.
-But in the final battle between the three symbiotes, Toxin defeated them both and his "parents" fled.
+After Carnage attacked his wife and Spider-Man fended him off in all the conflict, Patrick's wife went into labor and a little boy was born named Edward Mulligan.
+Patrick left them, realizing what a danger he would be to them if he stayed.
+Venom, now realizing that Toxin's host is a cop and more powerful than himself and Carnage, he will likely become a good guy.
+Venom allied himself with his son Carnage for the first time to kill Toxin, but in the final battle between the three symbiotes, Toxin defeated them both and his "parents" fled.

 Toxin first found Cobra in a hotel room.
 When Cobra tried to wrap himself around Toxin, Toxin grew, stretching Cobra beyond his limit.
-Toxin found Razorfist starting a cult of self harming children in the sewers of New York City, using them as his slaves.
-Patrick searched for and found Razorfist, but because of an argument with Toxin, Toxin refused to help until Patrick admitted that he needed Toxin, even going so far as to turn Patrick into a small, middle-aged man Toxin referred to as Larry.
+Toxin found Razorfist starting a cult of self-harming children in the sewers of New York City, using them as his slaves.
+Patrick searched for and found Razorfist, but because of an argument with Toxin, Toxin refused to help until Patrick admitted that he needed Toxin, even going so far as to turn Patrick into a small, middle-aged man Toxin referred to as "Larry."
 Once Patrick admitted it, however, Toxin emerged and battled Razorfist briefly, before escaping.
-To have a compromise, Pat made a deal with Toxin that it will let him see his family with a disguise as "mild-mannered" Larry, in return Toxin can have his "play time", but for only two hours and no criminal activities.
+To have a compromise, Pat made a deal with Toxin that it will let him see his family with a disguise as "mild-mannered" Larry, in return Toxin can have his "play time," but for only two hours and no criminal activities.
 When he faced the Answer, he defeated him but for not returning in Ryker's, Pat asked the villain for advice on resolving a moral dilemma and he said try killing himself.
 He did attempted to commit suicide as advised by the Answer, by throwing himself in front of a train.
 Toxin interferes at the last moment, saving Pat and claiming that deep down, Pat didn't really want to die.
-When Pat presses the issue, however, it becomes clear that, unlike the Venom and Carnage symbiotes, Toxin is not sure it could survive on its own and find a new host.
-Wrecker and Pile-driver decided to pull an art heist.
-Toxin stopped them, but not before they demolished the museum.
+When Pat presses the issue, however, it became clear that unlike the Venom and Carnage symbiotes, Toxin is not sure it could survive on its own and find a new host.
+Wrecker and Piledriver decided to pull an art heist, Toxin stopped them but not before they demolished the museum.

-Toxin showed very childlike behaviors, such as throwing a tantrum and breaking Patrick's laptop after seeing a blog where Pat referred to Toxin as a Monster .
-He then stole a stack of laptops to replace the one he broke, however, Spider-Man ran into him as he was running away with them, and stopped the theft.
-Toxin ran into Razorfist again, now training an army of small children, dubbed the "Piranha Tots" to kill their family members.
-He finally defeated him by removing his razor fists, and left with only stumps, was unable to harm Toxin.
-Even though Razor Fist murders Patrick Mulligan's father, Pat/Toxin begin to show true signs of a hero.
-He tracks Razor Fist down, but instead of slaughtering him as both the symbiote and Razor Fist himself urges, he controls himself and turns Razor Fist over to the police.
-At the end of the limited series, we see Pat reconcile with his estranged wife Gina, by 'introducing' her to the Toxin symbiote as way of explaining why he walked out on his family.
-Eventualy, he and Gina reunited and stay together with the symbiote.
+Toxin showed very childlike behaviors, such as throwing a tantrum and breaking Pat's laptop after seeing a blog where he referred to Toxin as a "monster."
+Toxin then stole a stack of laptops to replace the one he broke, however, Spider-Man ran into him as he was running away with them and stopped the theft.
+Toxin runs into Razorfist again, now training an army of small children, dubbed the "Piranha Tots," to kill their family members.
+Toxin finally defeated him by removing his razor fists, leaving him with his stumps and being unable to harm him.
+Even though Razorfist murders Patrick Mulligan's father, Pat/Toxin begin to show true signs of a hero.
+He tracks Razorfist down, but instead of slaughtering him as both the symbiote and Razorfist himself urges, he controls himself and turns Razorfist over to the police.
+At the end of the limited series, we see Pat reconcile with his estranged wife Gina, by "introducing" her to the Toxin symbiote as way of explaining why he walked out on his family.
+Eventually, he and Gina reunite and stay together with the symbiote.

 It is later revealed that Blackheart is responsible for the symbiote ending up in Las Vegas, having beaten Pat Mulligan to death in a gutter off panel to acquire the symbiote as part of his plan to bring Hell on Earth.
 He later uses a part of the symbiote and fuses it to clones of X-23 to create symbiote warriors, which were later killed by X-23 herself.